zestsoftware/zest.releaser/doc/source/options.rst

     Default: ``Tagging {version}``
     This formatter defines the commit message passed to the ``tag`` command of the VCS.
-    Please note that not all VCSes (e.g. `bzr`) support passing messages when tagging.
     It must contain ``{version}``.

 tag-signing = yes / no